 Part of the Child Abuse Team

-Rebecca is an Associate solicitor in the abuse department at Bolt Burdon Kemp.
+Rebecca is a Senior Associate solicitor in the abuse department at Bolt Burdon Kemp.
 She joined the firm in 2011 as a newly qualified solicitor.

 Rebecca represents adults who have suffered sexual abuse in childhood in claims against organisations such as the church, the Scout Association, schools and local authorities, in addition to many others that have taken advantage of their positions of authority.
 Rebecca also represents a number of children who have been victims of abuse.